 IPC Mexico −0.26%

-Argentina’s Merval bounced back, rising more than 1% after several soft sessions, while Mexico’s main index and Chile’s IPSA drifted slightly lower in thin trading, leaving the region mixed rather than uniformly risk-on.
+Argentina’s Merval bounced back, rising more than 1% after several soft sessions.
+Mexico’s main index and Chile’s IPSA drifted slightly lower in thin trading, leaving the region mixed rather than uniformly risk-on.

-Brazil’s Bovespa touched a one-month high before easing, and Peru’s index eked out a small gain, rounding out a session where Colombia’s advance was actually among the region’s strongest, not merely average.
+Brazil’s Bovespa touched a one-month high before easing, and Peru’s index eked out a small gain.
+That rounds out a session where Colombia’s advance was among the region’s strongest, not merely average.

 06 The technical picture

-The New York-listed proxy for Colombian equities sits at 42.21, just 4.8% below its 52-week high of 44.34 — meaning the asset class, viewed from offshore, is testing the top of a well-defined 27.47-to-44.34 range rather than breaking new ground.
+The New York-listed proxy for Colombian equities sits at 42.21, just 4.8% below its 52-week high of 44.34.
+Viewed from offshore, the asset class is testing the top of a well-defined 27.47-to-44.34 range rather than breaking new ground.

-On the currency side, 3,332 is the level to watch — USD/COP’s 52-week floor — with Friday’s 3,335 close sitting close enough that a small further move would put the pair at a fresh multi-year low for the dollar.
+On the currency side, 3,332 is the level to watch, as it marks USD/COP’s 52-week floor.
+Friday’s 3,335 close sits close enough that a small further move would put the pair at a fresh multi-year low for the dollar.

-Given the peso is already 14.2% below its own 52-week high, the technical setup argues for consolidation rather than a fresh breakout in either direction until Tuesday’s inflation data forces a reassessment.
+The peso is already 14.2% below its own 52-week high.
+The technical setup argues for consolidation rather than a fresh breakout until Tuesday’s inflation data forces a reassessment.

 07 What to watch